Spot gold may retest support at $1,840

 SINGAPORE: Spot gold may retest a support at $1,840 per ounce, as it has completed a bounce from the Jan.
 18 low of $1,809.90.

 The bounce was driven by a wave B, the second wave of a three-wave cycle from the Jan.
 6 high of $1,959.01.
-This wave is expected to be reversed by the current wave C.
+The third wave labelled C may have started.
+It is expected to reverse the wave B.

-A projection analysis reveals a support at $1,840, the 23.6% level, which temporarily stopped the wave C. However, this wave is capable of travelling to $1,783.
-Eventually, the support will be broken.
+A projection analysis reveals a support at $1,840, the 23.6% level, which triggered a moderate bounce.

 Each reader should consult his or her own professional or other advisers for business, financial or legal advice regarding the products mentioned in the analyses.